-Perpetual license revenue decreased by 16% and 23% during the three months and year ended March 31, 2021, compared to the same periods of the previous fiscal year.
-Low commodity prices and resulting lower cash flows in the oil and gas industry reduced our customers' ability to purchase perpetual licenses in the near term.
+Perpetual license revenue increased by 99% and 33% during the three months and year ended March 31, 2022, respectively, compared to the same periods of the previous fiscal year.
 Sales of perpetual licenses may fluctuate significantly between periods due to the uncertainty associated with the timing and the location where sales are generated.
 For this reason, even though we expect to achieve a certain level of perpetual sales on an annual basis, we expect to observe fluctuations in the quarterly perpetual revenue amounts throughout the fiscal year.
-In our experience, the majority of perpetual sales are generated in South America and the Eastern Hemisphere, as North American customers usually prefer annuity leases to perpetual purchases.
+In our experience, the majority of perpetual sales are generated in South America and the Eastern Hemisphere, as North American customers usually prefer annuity licenses to perpetual purchases.

-We can observe from the tables below that the exchange rate between the US and Canadian dollar had a negative impact on reported software license revenue during the three months and year ended March 31, 2021, compared to the same periods of the previous fiscal year.
+We can observe from the tables below that the exchange rate between the US and Canadian dollar had a negative impact on reported software license revenue during the three months and year ended March 31, 2022, compared to the same periods of the previous fiscal year.